mustafar/nh-recipes/content/blog/raan-masala/index.md

 * 1½ cup oil or Ghee

 ### Preparation
-Clean the mutton leg remove the extra fat.
-Poke it well with fort or knife.
-And marinate with raw papaya and salt leave it for 6-8 hours.
+Clean the mutton leg and remove the extra fat.
+Poke it well with fork or knife.
+Then marinate with raw papaya and salt.
+Let it rest for 6-8 hours.

-Finely chop the onion.
+Finely chop the onions.
 Fry ⅓ of them keep aside.
 Grind another ⅓ into a fine paste.
 Save the remaining for later.

 Dry roast poppy seeds, coconut and cashews.
 Grind it into a fine paste with the fried onions.